How a Single Parent Can Boost Their Child’s Academic Success

 As a parent, you shouldn’t let these or any other statistics feed your fears and apprehensions.
-Each family is unique, and making your child successful depends on you and your particular circumstances, not on statistics.
+Each family is unique, and making your child successful as a single parent depends on you and your particular circumstances, not on statistics.

 Although divorce is always a stressful and unpleasant event, it doesn’t have to be a tragedy affecting your child’s entire life.
 So do not despair!
-By keeping a positive attitude, you will see how to improve a child’s performance in school and help them deal with the overall emotional impact of divorce.
+By keeping a positive attitude, you will see how to improve a child’s performance and prepare for each school year by helping them deal with the overall emotional impact of divorce.

 Here are five pieces of educational advice for parents going through a divorce or who have already divorced.

 1. Play as a Team